• Skip to primary navigation

 How to make ahead and store

-You can do all the prep for this dip ahead of time.
+I do all the prep for this dip ahead of time.
 It’ll store in the fridge for up to 2 days unbaked, covered with tin foil or plastic wrap.
 In fact, if you’re bringing this dip to someone else’s home, it may be a good idea to bring it completely prepared and bake it in their oven, so that it’s perfectly warm when it’s time to serve.
 If you have leftover crab dip, it’ll keep in the fridge for 3-5 days.
 You can eat it cold, or reheat it by putting it in the oven again at 350°F for 10 minutes.
 It can also be reheated in the microwave for about 30 seconds to 1 minute.
 Unfortunately, leftovers don’t keep very well in the freezer.

 Serving Suggestions

-I recommend serving this recipe with a mix of veggies like carrots and celery sticks, as well as bread and crackers.
+I recommend serving my recipe with a mix of veggies like carrots and celery sticks, as well as bread and crackers.
 If you want to try making your own bread or crackers, check out these Almond-Flour Crackers or homemade Pita Bread.

 Serving guests that don’t like or are allergic to seafood?
 If that’s the case, or you want to offer a variety of different dips for entertaining, you (and your guests) will love this Buffalo Chicken Dip or this Keto Tzatziki Dip!